hojak/ts_advent2023/README.md

   * for each row (y coordinate), get a list of dig lines _hitting_ this row, ordered by their x coordinates
   * uses this lists in the algorithm to measure the inner area
 *  Day 12 Part 2
-   * algorith is way too slow
+   * algorithm is way too slow